Netflix Sets Premiere Date for Emma Stone, Jonah Hill’s ‘Maniac’

-Netflix announced premiere dates for several shows at the TCA summer press tour on Sunday.
+Netflix announced the premiere date for the limited series “Maniac” at the TCA summer press tour on Sunday.

 The series also stars Justin Theroux as Dr. James K. Mantleray, who claims he can repair anything about the mind with a sequence of pills of his own invention.
 “Maniac” was created by Patrick Somerville and directed by Cary Fukunaga.